Published 18 December 2020.

-The tropical north Atlantic is forecast to remain very slightly warmer than average through Spring 2020 (See Met Office graphic above).
+The tropical north Atlantic is forecast to remain slightly warmer than average through to at least Spring 2021 (See Met Office graphic below).

-The reservoir levels in the SW of England (15th December) show 82% storage, which is above normal for the time of year.
+The reservoir levels in the SW of England were about normal of December 13th 2020.

 A: 1: Stratosphere